 Recovering Compensation for Distracted Driving Accident Victims

 If you have been injured in a distracted driving accident, whether it was caused by someone texting and driving or someone talking on the phone, you have the right to seek justice and fair restitution.
 That is where we come in.
-Here at Clemens Blair Kitch, we believe that you deserve the very best and we are 100% client driven.
-Our Oklahoma City personal injury attorneys have over 33 years of experience in this field and we have extensive knowledge and skills when it comes to assisting with financial recovery.
+Here at Clemens Blair, we believe that you deserve the very best and we are 100% client driven.
+Our Oklahoma City personal injury attorneys have over 21 years of combined experience in this field and we have extensive knowledge and skills when it comes to assisting with financial recovery.
 We have already recovered millions for personal injury victims in Oklahoma and we will fight to do the same in your case.

 Our firm handles a wide variety of personal injury claims including car accidents, premises liability, burn injuries, dog bites, medical malpractice, workers' compensation and much more.
 Our injury attorneys know how to deal with the insurance companies and we do not accept settlements that are lower than what you deserve.
 Our firm handles personal Injury cases on a contingency fee basis, which means that you don't have to pay anything unless we win your case and recover compensation on your behalf.
 Our firm also offers a free case evaluation to all potential clients, so you can discuss your case at no cost to you.

 Contact an Oklahoma City car accident lawyer from our firm today to schedule your consultation!